bnb-chain/whitepaper/WHITEPAPER.md

 - [Outlook](#outlook)
 # Motivation

 After its mainnet community [launch](https://www.binance.com/en/blog/327334696200323072/Binance-DEX-Launches-on-Binance-Chain-Invites-Further-Community-Development) in April 2019, [Beacon Chain](https://www.bnbchain.org/en) has exhibited its high speed and large throughput design.
-Beacon Chain’s primary focus, its native [decentralized application](https://en.wikipedia.org/wiki/Decentralized_application) (“dApp”) [Binance DEX](https://www.binance.org/trade), has demonstrated its low-latency matching with large capacity headroom by handling millions of trading volume in a short time.
+Beacon Chain’s primary focus, its native [decentralized application](https://en.wikipedia.org/wiki/Decentralized_application) (“dApp”) [BNB DEX](https://www.bnbchain.org/trade), has demonstrated its low-latency matching with large capacity headroom by handling millions of trading volume in a short time.

 Flexibility and usability are often in an inverse relationship with performance.
 The concentration on providing a convenient digital asset issuing and trading venue also brings limitations.
 Beacon Chain's most requested feature is the programmable extendibility, or simply the [Smart Contract](https://en.wikipedia.org/wiki/Smart_contract) and Virtual Machine functions.
 Digital asset issuers and owners struggle to add new decentralized features for their assets or introduce any sort of community governance and activities.